AbhijithGanesh/Flask-HTTP-Server/README.md

     4. PATCH
     5. DELETE

-Basically it was meant to process CRUD methods.
+It was a skeletal CRUD API processor.

 How to setup and run the server?